As shown below, the "x-main" value is sufficient to identify my account, which is named "samccsf".

 This sounds like the same cookie re-use vulnerability, I published in 2013 and presented at BSidesLV and DEF CON, as shown below.

-Then I changed my Amazon password, as shown below.
+Then I changed my Amazon password,

 Reloading an Amazon page after the password change shows that the cookie value remains unchanged, which is very unwise.

 If a user is changing a password, they are clearly making an effort to eject intruders, so Amazon should invalidate old cookies.

 Sure enough, replaying an old request with the old cookie value still gets into my account, as shown below.

 This exposes customers to persistent account compromise as reported by that Reddit user.
 An attacker with a stolen cookie can just continue to use the compromised account and password changes have no effect.